Elizabeth Haldane

-Elizabeth Sanderson Haldane (/ˈhɔːldeɪn/; 27 May 1862 – 24 December 1937) was a Scottish author, biographer, philosopher, suffragist, nursing administrator, and social welfare worker.
-She was the sister of Richard Burdon Haldane, 1st Viscount Haldane and John Scott Haldane, and became the first female Justice of the Peace in Scotland in 1920.
-She was made a Member of the Order of the Companions of Honour in 1918.
+Elizabeth Sanderson Haldane LLD (/ˈhɔːldeɪn/; 27 May 1862 – 24 December 1937) was a Scottish author, biographer, philosopher, suffragist, and social welfare and nursing administrator.
+She managed the Royal Infirmary of Edinburgh from 1901 and established the Voluntary Aid Detachment from 1908.
+She became the first female Justice of the Peace in Scotland in 1920.
+She was awarded an LLD from St Andrews University in 1906 and was made a Member of the Order of the Companions of Honour in 1918.

-Biography
+Early life

 Elizabeth Haldane was born on 27 May 1862 at 17 Charlotte Square, Edinburgh.
 Her father was Robert Haldane of Cloan House near Auchterarder, Perthshire and her mother was Mary Elizabeth Sanderson.
+Her brothers were Richard Burdon Haldane, 1st Viscount Haldane and John Scott Haldane.
 She was educated by a succession of tutors and visiting schoolmasters.
 She wanted to go to college but it was too expensive and she was an only daughter tied to her widowed mother.
 Instead she educated herself by correspondence courses.